Conflict: Desert Storm: Characters

+Additionally, if a squad member is killed during a mission, they will be replaced with a variety of named characters for the remainder of the campaign.

 Reception

 By July 2006, the PlayStation 2 version of Conflict: Desert Storm had sold 800,000 copies and earned $24 million in the United States.
 Next Generation ranked it as the 76th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 Combined sales of the Conflict series reached 1.3 million units in the United States by July 2006.
 The game ultimately sold 2 million copies by December 2003.

 The game received "mixed" reviews on all platforms according to the review aggregation website Metacritic.
 In Japan, where the PlayStation 2 version was ported for release under the name Conflict Delta: Wangan Sensō 1991 (コンフリクト・デルタ 湾岸戦争 1991, Konfurikuto Deruta Wangan Sensō 1991) and published by Capcom on December 18, 2003, Famitsu gave it a score of all four sevens for a total of 28 out of 40.